kumahq/kuma/docs/madr/decisions/033-meshhttproute-meshgateway.md

 host matching separate is very high.
 It also differs from Gateway API, which is a disadvantage.

+#### Precedence

+Note that the order of matching requests to hostnames is always dependent on the specified hostnames themselves, not the order of the routes they are specified in.

+Precedence is given to rules attached to hostnames in order:

+* Characters in a matching non-wildcard hostname
+* Characters in a matching hostname

+Basically, rules are first applied without wildcards in the hostname are applied before rules with a wildcard hostname.

+Only if rules can't be sorted according to this order does the order of policies come into play.

 ### `to.targetRef`

 When using `MeshHTTPRoute`/`MeshTCPRoute` for service to service communication, it's very